hyoo-ru/mam_mol/view/readme.md

 } }
 ````

-Dictionary (correspondence keys to their values) could be declared through a node `*` (you can use `^` to inherit pairs from superclass), through which are set values of attributes to DOM-element:
+Dictionary (correspondence keys to their values) could be declared through a node `*` (you can use `^` to inherit pairs from superclass).
+For example, set DOM-element's attribute values:

 ```tree
 $my_number $mol_view